nuuuwan/news_lk3_data/README.md

 *2024-04-16 14:43:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Train-crashing-on-platform-Driver-suspended/108-280773) · `en`

-Colombo, April 16 (Daily Mirror) - The service of the driver of the train that crached on to the railway platform at the Colombo Fort railway station has been suspended, Railways Deputy General Manager N.J.
+Colombo, April 16 (Daily Mirror) - The service of the driver of the train that crashed on to the railway platform at the Colombo Fort railway station has been suspended, Railways Deputy General Manager N.J.
 Indipolage said.

 He said an investigation into the incident was held and the final decision on the service of the driver will be taken after the report is received.